 The rates of obesity in the United States qualify it as a public health crisis, with estimates of about 40 percent of adults, or about 93 million people, classified as obese in recent rankings.
 The World Health Organization recognizes that obesity is not caused by overeating and lack of self-control.
 Obesity is now considered a chronic and progressive disease that stems from varied environmental and genetic factors.

-For those who have struggled with weight, the benefits of weight loss surgery may involve more than just an immediate loss of pounds on the scale.
-There may be significant health improvements, as well as a change in societal attitudes, improvements of self-esteem, reduction of depressive symptoms, and more.
+For those who have struggled with weight, weight loss surgery benefits may involve more than just an immediate loss of pounds on the scale.
+There may be significant health improvements and a change in societal attitudes, improvements of self-esteem, reduction of depressive symptoms, and more.
 Various medical studies related to bariatric surgery have also tallied the potential for the decline in other medical problems or concerns, such as:

 - 83 % of Diabetes (Type 2) is resolved.